LOADING

 Content can’t only be interesting to ourselves, but it must also provide value to others.

-With all this self-love, what is about all these cat videos Buzzfeed seem to love?
+With all this self-love, what is it about all these cat videos Buzzfeed seems to love?
 If people care about their own identities, why do these cat videos work so well on the web?

 We want cats lives.